Abdulkhadir63/Adventureworks-Data-Lakehouse-Pipeline/README.md

 This makes the pipeline easier to debug, maintain, and extend.
 If an issue occurs, I can quickly identify which layer introduced the problem without affecting the rest of the pipeline.

----

 ### Why Apache Airflow?

 Instead of manually running notebooks, I used Apache Airflow to orchestrate the pipeline.

-This helped me understand how production pipelines manage task dependencies, retries, scheduling, logging, and monitoring.
+This helped me understand how production pipelines manage task dependencies, retries, scheduling, logging, and monitoring using sensors like `S3KeySensor` in `reschedule` mode to minimize resource consumption.

----

 ### Why Databricks?